Friends of the National Museum of Disability History and Culture

 Mission Statement

 The National Museum of Disability History and Culture contributes to the movement toward disability justice by recognizing and celebrating the contributions of a diversity of people with disabilities to our nation’s political, social and cultural life.
-Its mission is to research, uncover, preserve and present the history and culture of people with disabilities from dehumanization, discrimination and institutionalization to the movement for justice, equality, participation, and artistic representation.
+Its mission is to research, uncover, preserve and present the history and culture of people with disabilities from dehumanization, discrimination and institutionalization to the movement for civil liberties, justice, equality, participation, and artistic representation.

 Vision